PratikKujur/Mlops-end-to-end/README.md

 5)API Deployment: A FastAPI application was created for serving predictions and tested using Postman.

+6)UI: Added interactive Streamlit UI for model prediction.

-This modular structure and detailed workflow provide a comprehensive demonstration of MLOps practices.
+This is the complete modular structure and detailed workflow provide a comprehensive demonstration of MLOps practices.

 ### Project Structure
 ```bash
 .